corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{% /tab %}}
 {{< /tabs >}}

-A killed flow running the code above, will exit either when it reaches the next `sendAndReceive` or straight away if the flow is already suspended due to the `sendAndReceive` call.
+A killed flow running this code will exit when it reaches the next `sendAndReceive`, or immediately if the flow is already suspended by the `sendAndReceive` call.

-If your flow has functions that are not marked as `@suspendable`, you may need to check the status of the flow manually to cooperate with the kill flow request.

-To do so, add a check on the `isKilled` flag of the flow.
-Use the example below to see how this is done:
+If your flow has functions that are not marked as `@suspendable`, you may need to check the status of the flow manually to cooperate with the kill flow request - add a check on the `isKilled` flag of the flow:

 {{< tabs name="tabs-27" >}}